adubois/adubois.github.io/_posts/2016-01-17-create-github-blog.md

 categories: howto
 ---

-Github provide a very efficient worflow for you to host your blog on your own domain (http://yoursite.yourdomain.com or http://username.github.io).
+Github provides a very efficient worflow for you to host your blog on your own domain (http://yoursite.yourdomain.com or http://username.github.io).

-This howto describes in details how to set up a development environment on [QubesOS](https://www.qubes-os.org/) for you to edit and check your site before publishing it on Github.
+This howto describes in details how to set up a development environment on [QubesOS](https://www.qubes-os.org/) for you to edit and check your site before publishing it on [Github](https://github.com).
 If you are using a different OS, most of the points are still useful.

 This Howto can be decomposed in the following high level tasks

- * Install the required software in a Template VM
+ * Install required software in Template VM
- * Create a VM to host the development environment
+ * Create App VM to host dev environment
  * Install Jekyll
  * Setup Github pages
  * Setup Git